 Toiban, C., Brooklyn (migration, intimacy)

 Goldberg, M., Bee Season (family, religion, identity)

-Remarque, E., All Quiet on the Western Front (war)

-Hemmingway, Red Badge of Courage (war, coming of age)

-Heller, Catch 22 (war, vets)

-Hemmingway, A Farewell to Arms (war, vets)
+Hemmingway, E., Red Badge of Courage, A Farewell to Arms (war, coming of age, vets)

-Mailer, The Naked and the Dead (war, vets)
+Mailer, N., The Naked and the Dead (war, vets)

-Wharton, A Midnight Clear (war)
+Wharton, E., A Midnight Clear (war)

-Frazier, Cold Mountain (war, vets)
+Frazier, I., Cold Mountain (war, vets)

 Kovic, R., Born on the 4th of July (vets)

-Farber, D. Unorthodox (trauma, religion)

-Warton, J. Birdy (obsession) University of Southern California SW 645
+Warton, J., Birdy (obsession)

-School of Social Work
+Kraft, H., Rule Number Two: Lessons I Learned in a Combat Hospital (war, counseling)

+Glass, J., Three Junes (LGBTQ, family, generations)

+Strayed, C., Wild (drug abuse, loss, identity)

+Bragg, R., All Over But the Shoutin (poverty, abuse, class)

+Feldman, D., Unorthodox, Exodus (religion, community, trauma, identity)

 GUIDELINES FOR THE LIBRARY RESEARCH PAPER

-Students: I advise that you use this sheet as a check list before you turn in your paper.
+Use this sheet as a check list before you turn in your paper.
 This assignment covers all objectives (1, 2, 3, 4, 5, 6, and 7).
 Start this assignment at least 3 weeks before it is due.
-Do not simply repeat a manualized treatment (e.g. CBT for veterans).
-If you choose CBT you MUST include another treatment approach to pair with it.
-Do not choose a first year practice approach or one that we have not covered in this class.
-Use an approach suitable for work with adult individuals and their support systems, not families, or groups.
-Short use of case material is integrated throughout so please pick a mental health problem which one of your clients as exhibited..
+Choose an approach suitable for work with adult individuals and their support systems (not families or groups).
+Short use of case material is integrated throughout so please pick a mental health problem which one of your clients is exhibiting.
 Use phases of treatment as your subheadings.
-Proof read your paper.
 Do not over rely on one or two citations.
-Do not use first year texts.
-Do not over rely on classroom texts.
-Do not use narrative from progress reporting e.g. “Client states that…”This is an academic paper which should comply with the APA style manual.
-Use current citations. [ ]
+Do not use first year texts or over rely on classroom texts.
+Do not use narrative from process recordings.
+This is an academic paper which should comply with the APA style manual.
+Use current citations.

-1. Select a disorder or special population. [ ] A mental disorder present in a case you are holding is preferred so you can use examples of interventions throughout.
+1. Select a disorder or special population.
+A disorder present in a case you are holding is preferred so you can integrate examples of interventions throughout your paper and throughout the phases of treatment.

-2. Select an intervention strategy covered in class.
-Taking the practice method selected discover how that method is employed throughout all phases of intervention.
+2. Select an intervention strategy that is a good fit for the disorder/population and discuss how that method is employed throughout all phases of intervention.
 If there is no literature on the phase of treatment (such as referral), please use other sources of information.

-Cover all phases including:
+Cover all phases of treatment including:

-Issues in referral for this particular type of population.
-How does the client come into the system?
+Issues in referral: How does the client come into the system?
 Is there typically a history with other systems of care?
 In what segment (s) of the continuum of care are you most likely to be working and why?
-What might influence client use of mental health care?[ ] obj.
-5
+What might influence client use of mental health care?

-Methods of engagement given the problem area. (e.g. What issues are involved in engaging a client who has anorexia and what must you do to establish rapport and empathy?
-HOW will you engage given these issues?
+Methods of engagement: What issues are involved in engaging the client and what must you do to establish rapport and empathy?
+How will you engage given these issues?
 Why are these practice aspects important given the case and problem area?
-Discuss engaging diverse groups of clients-what must you do differently with those from different cultural groups.) [ ]
+Discuss engaging diverse groups of clients and what you do differently with those from different groups?
+Any differences between you and your client?
+Consider race, ethnicity, class, culture, gender, sexual orientation, age, etc.

-Discuss what is included in the assessment framework using the practice model chosen?
-Issues in culture and diversity must be a part of this section.
-Remember that your assessment should be based on the practice intervention selected, not just DSM diagnosis.
-If you are using CBT, HOW would CBT or IPT assess this case?
-Please use some analysis of case material rather than simply reporting.
+Assessment Issues: Remember that your assessment should be based on the practice intervention selected, not just DSM diagnosis.
+If you are using CBT, how would CBT assess this case?
+Please integrate case material rather than simply reporting.
 Why might someone have certain dynamics going on, certain symptomatology, etc.

+Remember to include: